 Mock tests lead to practice, and endless sessions of such practise are really very important for the TABLEAU aspirants.
 Because the students are liable to make mistakes while answering the MCQs, the more they practise, the more they come to know about their weaknesses and strengths.
 And in this manner, the mistakes they often make can be rectified.
 It is said that a person learns the best lessons from its mistake, and it is hence proved.

 Online mock tests are something very important and beneficial for the aspirants of Tableau Certification.
-Thus, the moment the test is finished, the students can instantly get results and analyse and asses their position of preparation.
+Thus, the moment the test is finished, the students can instantly get results and analyse and assess their position of preparation.

 Therefore, mock tests are a must for the TABLEAU Certification aspirants, as knowing one’s weaknesses and strengths, and analysing them and improvising is very important for them as there is no way of testing the skills otherwise.

-4) Do you know that ‘GOOGLE’ & ‘Tableau Knowledgebase’ are allowed?
+4) Do you know that ‘GOOGLE’ & ‘Tableau Knowledge Base are allowed?

 Cracking 1 mark questions can be handy with the option of using GOOGLE, it is allowed indeed.
-I could see that there is confusion amongst users to make use of GOOGLE or not.
+I could see that there is confusion amongst users whether to use of GOOGLE or not.
 Here is another interesting post from the community forum

-A: “I passed the Desktop Specialist exam on April 13, 2019 and I was able to use Google.
+“I passed the Desktop Specialist exam on April 13, 2019 and I was able to use Google.
 A colleague passed the Desktop Qualified Associate exam the same week and was able to use Google as well.

 The person giving the exam didn't speak good English, so they did NOT understand me asking for clarification around the wording "any site allowing for interactive communication".
 This might be what you are getting hung upon.
 From what I gather, that basically means you can't instant message someone or get live feedback about questions.
 You are free to use the Tableau Knowledge base and Google in general, just make sure you stick to the community forums and don't make any actual posts during your exam.